xamarin/xamarin-macios/docs/website/mtouch-errors.md

 Remove the directory `NOTICE` from the project.

+Earlier versions of our tools generated a NOTICE file.

 <a name="MT1017" />

 ### MT1017: Failed to create the NOTICE file: *.

+Earlier versions of our tools generated a NOTICE file.

 <a name="MT1018" />